The Cheapskate's top Prime Day picks for 2018

 Happy Black Friday in July, everyone!
 Yep, it's Amazon Prime Day, which brings deals that are as good as -- in some cases even better than -- the day after Turkey Day.
-(Example: The Kindle Paperwhite is $80 -- 10 bucks less than on Cyber Monday and the lowest price to date.)
+(A prime example: The Kindle Paperwhite is $80 -- 10 bucks less than on Cyber Monday and the lowest price to date.)

 Of course, as I typically caution on Black Friday and Cyber Monday, don't let FOMO get the best of you.
 Just because something is on sale doesn't make it the best deal of all time.
 So make sure you know how to determine if that Prime Day deal is really a deal.
 Right now I'm a big fan of the CamelCamelCamel browser plug-in, because with one click I can see a product's complete price history.